go-vikunja/vikunja/docs/content/doc/setup/full-docker-example.md

 This is the absolute minimum configuration you need to get something up and running.
 If you want to make Vikunja available on a domain or need tls termination, check out one of the other examples.

-Note that you need to change the [`VIKUNJA_SERVICE_PUBLICURL`]({{< ref "config.md" >}}#publicurl) environment variable to the ip (the docker host you're running this on) is reachable at.
+Note that you need to change the [`VIKUNJA_SERVICE_PUBLICURL`]({{< ref "config.md" >}}#publicurl) environment variable to the public ip or hostname including the port (the docker host you're running this on) is reachable at, prefixed with `http://`.
-Because the browser you'll use to access the Vikunja frontend uses that url to make the requests, it has to be able to reach that ip + port from the outside.
+Because the browser you'll use to access the Vikunja frontend uses that url to make the requests, it has to be able to reach it from the outside.

 ```yaml
 version: '3'